ElijahTolton/Graderific/README.md

 2/15/2025
 Made all pages dynamic depending on what user is logged in and what information is stred int he database.
 Finished A3.

+3/5/2025
+Started A4 forms and controllers.
+Implementing POST actions into the webpage and more interative components.